 Fill out elder or dependent adult abuse restraining order forms

 The first step in getting an elder or dependent adult abuse restraining order is to tell the court about the harm, pain, or mental suffering the elderly or dependent adult has experienced.
-You do this by filling out a set of court forms.
-This usually takes one to several hours for most people.

 Before you start